Table of Contents

 1. History and Origins:

-Meenakari was introduced to India by the Mughals, who brought the technique from Persia.
+Meenakari was introduced to India by the trader who brought the technique from Persia.
 It flourished in the royal workshops of Rajasthan, particularly in Jaipur, which remains a hub for Meenakari jewelry to this day.

 2. Craftsmanship: